The pro-nilpotent Lawrence-Krammer-Bigelow representation: Introduction

 One main significance of the Lawrence-Krammer-Bigelow (LKB) representation is its use in the proof of the linearity of the braid groups.
 Another significance of the whole family of Lawrence representations is their deep connection to the Jones polynomial \cite{Lawrence1993,BigelowJones}, the $\mathfrak{sl}_N$ polynomials \cite{Lawrence1996,BigelowHOMFLY} and the coloured Jones polynomials \cite{AnghelTopologicalModel}.

-\paragraph*{The pro-nilpotent LKB representation.} Our first main construction upgrades the representation \eqref{eq:LKB} of $\B_n$ to a \emph{pro-nilpotent representation}: a compatible family of representations over the group rings $\bZ[Q_r]$ for each $Q_r$ in a tower of groups $Q_\bullet$, where the nilpotency class of $Q_r$ is $r-1$.
-(See \S\ref{s:pro-nilpotent} for the precise definitions.)
+\paragraph*{The pro-nilpotent LKB representation.} Our first main construction upgrades the representation \eqref{eq:LKB} of $\B_{n}$ to a \emph{pro-nilpotent representation}: a compatible family of representations over the group rings $\bZ[Q_{r}]$ for each $Q_{r}$ in a tower of groups $Q_{\bullet}$, where the nilpotency class of $Q_{r}$ is $r-1$.
+See \S\ref{s:pro-nilpotent} for the precise definitions.

-\begin{athm} There is a nilpotent tower of groups $Q_\bullet$ with $Q_2 = \bZ^2$ and a pro-nilpotent representation of $\B_n$ over $Q_\bullet$ whose second layer is equal to \eqref{eq:LKB}. \end{athm}
+\begin{athm} There is a nilpotent tower of groups $Q_{\bullet}$ with $Q_{2} = \bZ^2$ and a pro-nilpotent representation of $\B_{n}$ over $Q_{\bullet}$ whose bottom layer is equal to \eqref{eq:LKB}. \end{athm}

-\paragraph*{Ribbon Lawrence representations.} In fact, the pro-nilpotent representation of Theorem~\ref{athm:pro-nilpotent} is induced by a representation of $\B_n$ over $\bZ[Q_\infty]$ for a certain subgroup $Q_\infty$ of the pro-nilpotent group $\mathrm{lim}(Q_\bullet)$.
-This subgroup $Q_\infty$ is isomorphic to the semi-direct product $\bZ^2 \rtimes_\varphi \bZ$ where $\varphi(1)$ is the automorphism of $\bZ^2$ that swaps the two summands, which in turn is isomorphic to the ribbon braid group on two strands $\RB_2$.
-This is a special case of a more general construction: the level $k$ Lawrence representation \eqref{eq:Lawrence} may be augmented to a representation defined over $\bZ[\RB_k]$, where $\RB_k \cong \bZ^k \rtimes \B_k$ is the ribbon braid group on $k$ strands.
+\paragraph*{Ribbon Lawrence representations.} In fact, the pro-nilpotent representation of Theorem~\ref{athm:pro-nilpotent} is induced, for $n\geq 3$, by a representation of $\B_{n}$ over $\bZ[Q_{\infty}]$ for a certain subgroup $Q_{\infty}$ of the pro-nilpotent group $\lim(Q_{\bullet})$.
+This subgroup $Q_{\infty}$ is isomorphic to the semi-direct product $\bZ^2 \rtimes_\varphi \bZ$ where $\varphi(1)$ is the automorphism of $\bZ^2$ that swaps the two summands, which in turn is isomorphic to the ribbon braid group on two strands $\RB_{2}$.
+This is a special case of a more general construction involving the level $k$ Lawrence representation \eqref{eq:Lawrence}.
+In the following theorem we denote the ribbon braid group on $k$ strands by $\RB_{k} \cong \bZ^k \rtimes \B_{k}$.

 \begin{athm} There is a well-defined representation